 In a brief moment of nostalgia, Dong-Hwi Lee reminisced.

-“I still remember my son playing endless number of Flash games until my wife yelled at him.
+“I still remember my son playing an endless number of games until my wife yelled at him.
 It’s time to go to bed, son.
 Hey Flash, it’s your turn to go to bed.”

-This news comes as Adobe had announced that Flash will no longer be supported in 2020.
+This news comes as Adobe had announced that they are also not supporting it in 2020.
 In response, other tech giants, such as Microsoft, have already announced it will stop supporting Flash in its web browsers.

-“We will phase out Flash from Microsoft Edge and Internet Explorer, culminating in the removal of Flash from Windows entirely by the end of 2020”
+“We will phase out Flash from Microsoft Edge and Internet Explorer, culminating in the removal from Windows entirely by the end of 2020”

-Flash is disabled by default in Chrome, which started in version 76 (as well as in other modern browsers).
-Mozilla and Apple will also be phasing Flash out in a timeline consistent with Google and Microsoft.
+It is is disabled by default in Chrome, which started in version 76 (as well as in other modern browsers).
+Mozilla and Apple will also be phasing it out in a timeline consistent with Google and Microsoft.